GhentCDH/ugent-huisstijl-2016-bootstrap3/README.md

 To build the project the following steps need to be done:

-- `$ bower install` to download third libraries (only needed on the first run and when a dependency has been added, modified or removed)
 - `$ gulp` to clean the `static` directory and process the JavaScript, font and CSS files.
 - `$ gulp watch` to trigger a rebuild when any of the JavaScript or sass source files change.
 It is recommended to run `$ gulp` once before this command.